Main Among vs. Amongst Takeaways:

 - The origins of these words can be dated back to the Old English phrase on gemonge, which means in a crowd.

-The debate over using among vs. amongst has raged for decades despite the words having identical meanings.
-They can mean surrounded by, in company with, or in the midst of.
+Both among and amongst mean can mean surrounded by, in company with, or in the midst of.

 What is Correct: Among or Amongst?

 Technically, both among and amongst are correct.
 Open almost any dictionary, and you’ll find that these words share more than just a similar appearance.
 They both came from the Old English phrase on gemonge, which means in a crowd.
 Among and amongst mean surrounded by, in company with, or in the midst of.
 Since they’re virtually interchangeable in a sentence, the debate becomes one of style only.

 There are no hard-and-fast rules for when to use among or amongst.
 Instead, it’s a question of regional preferences and personal style since these prepositions mean exactly the same thing.
 For example, consider the type of writing you’re doing.
 For a formal or sophisticated style, or for poetic and dramatic writing, amongst may work better.
 On the other hand, among lends well to colloquial writing like letters, modern fiction, and memos.
 Interestingly, some grammar books advocate using amongst when the preposition is followed by a word that begins with a vowel.
 Others believe amongst is the better to begin a sentence.